How to Install Video Kiosk

 Click to watch the video

-- On your computer, create a Video Kiosk folder to contain your Media Files and any required Configuration Files and put your files in the appropriate folder on your computer.
-(See below for details)
+On your computer, create a Video Kiosk folder.
+You’ll use this folder to contain your Media Files and any required Configuration Files which you’ll then move to your Video Kiosk device or devices.

-– using the Video Kiosk Remote Update Feature, or
+– over the Cloud using the Video Kiosk Remote Update Feature, or

-– using Android File Transfer - Launch Video Kiosk.
+– with a USB Cable using Android File Transfer

-Once Video Kiosk is launched, it will play the Content Loop in the Media Folder, unattended.
+Video Kiosk will now play the Content Loop in the Media Folder, unattended.
 You can play videos, images and URL shortcuts, or any combination of the three.

 How to create a Video Kiosk Folder